dannysmith/dannyis-jekyll/_posts/2020-03-17-website-redesign-ii.md

 Of course, there are also the random folk who come here to read the stuff I write.
 They probably just wanna read in peace.

-If I think in terms of actors and their goals:
+So if I think in terms of actors and their goals:

 - **Danny**
   - Express himself freely and without constraint.